seanodonnell/django_html_comments/README.md

 ## Description

 [Django](http://www.djangoproject.com) app that provides views to process limited sanitized html comments and a sample [tinymce](http://www.tinymce.com/) configuration for a minimal editor for writing comments.
-Compatible with django.contrib.comments and [Mezzanine](https://github.com/stephenmcd/mezzanine)'s ThreadedComments
+Compatible with django_comments and [Mezzanine](https://github.com/stephenmcd/mezzanine)'s ThreadedComments

+djangos django.contrib.comments module has been deprecated, and this library now requires the django_comments package to be installed

 ## Screenshots